 Call your doctor if it's happening regularly or more often, or when it makes you feel faint.
 Some people may not feel dizzy right away.
 It could take more than 3 minutes after you stand up.
 This delayed orthostatic hypotension is a milder form, but a recent study suggests that people who have it may develop more symptoms over time.

 Your doctor will work with you to figure out what's causing your dizziness and to treat any underlying conditions.
-He might adjust your medications to lessen your symptoms or recommend changes in your eating habits.
+They might adjust your medications to lessen your symptoms or recommend changes in your eating habits.
 You can also ask about wearing compression stockings.
 They apply gentle pressure to your legs, which will help push blood back toward your heart.